shehreendheda/katacoda-scenarios/createslo/step2.md

 You can continue to explore and search the different services and metrics for the app.

 In the next step, you will create a monitor as an SLI for tracking latency of viewing the app home page.
-When ready, click **Continue**.